 A closer look at your brand health funnel

 Your brand health funnel is how you can compare your brand’s health to your category and other brands over time, using a variety of metrics:

-With an adequate sample size, an agile vendor can dive deep into the data and analyze sub-groups to see what may be shifting in your category.
+With an adequate sample size, an agile vendor can dive deep into the data and analyze sub-groups to see what trends may be emerging or evolving in your category.
 If metrics are flat at the overall total level, the vendor can determine where else to look to help drive actionable recommendations and results that you can take back to your key stakeholders.
-How a brand is trending in certain areas has long been a part of traditional brand health tracking, but an agile vendor can take elements of that traditional method and bring agility and rigor to it.
+How a brand is trending in certain areas has long been a part of traditional brand health tracking, but an agile vendor can take elements of that traditional method and add speed and rigor to it.

-Understanding non-users is another critical piece of the puzzle, such as what brands they gravitate to and their level of awareness of competitive brands.
-An agile vendor can run a competitive intelligence exercise to see what those competitive brands are doing that seems to be working and how your brand can leverage some of those approaches.
+Understanding non-users – and their awareness and attraction to competitor brands – is another critical piece of the puzzle.
+An agile vendor can run a competitive intelligence exercise to see what other brands in your category are doing and how you should adapt your strategy.
 This helps:

 Guiding future growth and innovation

 Brand health tracking is important to identifying white space opportunities.
-It provides you with a greater understanding of what’s driving brand loyalists, non-users, and prospects alike to better meet their needs through innovation and keep up with a changing marketplace.
+It provides you with a greater understanding of what’s driving brand loyalists, non-users, and prospects so you can better meet their needs through innovation and keep up with a rapidly-evolving marketplace.

-Using an agile brand health tracking solution, you can bring non-users into the funnel instead of leaving them out in the cold, and you can improve and grow each area of the funnel to trend in an overall positive direction.
-Instead of falling behind the competition, you’re armed with growth and innovation strategies that help you stand out and rise above.
+Using an agile brand health tracking solution, you can bring non-users into the funnel instead of leaving them out in the cold, and you can improve and grow each area of your funnel to trend in an overall positive direction.
+Instead of falling behind the competition, you can arm yourself with growth and innovation strategies that help you stand out and rise above.

-Watch our recent webinar with Founders Brewing Co. to see how they leveraged GutCheck’s Agile Brand Health Tracker to better understand their current and potential consumers to guide their future brand strategy.
+Watch our webinar with Founders Brewing Co. to see how they leveraged GutCheck’s Agile Brand Health Tracker to better understand current and potential consumers to guide their future brand strategy.